AsyncRAT virus removal guide

 What is AsyncRAT?

-AsyncRAT is the name of a remote access (or administration) tool (RAT).
+AsyncRAT is the name of a remote access or administration tool (RAT).
 RATs are used to control computers remotely, typically for educational, technical support purposes.
-However, there are many cases where cyber criminals try to trick people into installing tools of this type so they could perform various actions on victim's computer that would help them to generate revenue in one or another way.
+In many cases, however, cyber criminals try to trick people into installing these tools to perform various actions on their computers, thereby enabling them to generate revenue.
 Typically, cyber criminals attempt to steal personal, sensitive details or infect computers with other malware.
-Either way, programs like AsyncRAT can be used to cause serious problems, they should be uninstalled as soon as possible.
+Programs such as AsyncRAT can cause serious problems and should be uninstalled immediately.

-One of the features available in AsyncRAT is that it can be used to open various websites, including malicious ones.
-Also, cyber criminals could use it to send various files, for example, executable files that, if opened, would install malicious software.
-Simply said, AsyncRAT can be used to spread malware such as ransomware, trojans and other malicious programs.
-Furthermore, it allows to monitor computing activities, access and manage various files (including personal documents), start and end processes.
-It is known that this RAT can be used as a keylogger too.
-Keylogging feature could be used to record keystrokes, simply said, to log/record keys struck on a keyboard.
-Typically, cyber criminals use this feature steal logins and passwords of email, banking and other personal accounts.
+One feature available in AsyncRAT enables it to open various websites, including malicious sites.
+Cyber criminals also use it to send various files including, for example, executables.
+If opened, these can install malicious software.
+AsyncRAT can be used to proliferate malware such as ransomware, trojans, and other malicious programs.
+Furthermore, it allows users to monitor computing activities, access and manage various files (including personal documents), and start/end processes.
+This RAT can also be used as a keylogger.
+The keylogging feature can record keystrokes - i.e., log/record keys pressed on the keyboard.
+Cyber criminals use this feature steal logins and passwords of emails, banking, and other personal accounts.
 They use stolen accounts to generate revenue in various ways.
-Stolen banking accounts can be used to make fraudulent transactions, stolen email accounts could be used to spread malware by sending emails that contain malicious attachments, send scam emails and so on.
-Stolen accounts could be used to extract money from other people (family members, friends, co-workers, acquaintances, etc.) too.
-Either way, logged keystrokes can be used to generate revenue by causing users of infected computers or other people financial loss.
-Furthermore, AsyncRAT can be used to put malicious programs into USB drives and spread them on other computers.
-To sum up, AsyncRAT is powerful enough to cause computer infections, financial loss, steal sensitive details (cause problems with privacy), unwanted downloads, installations and so on.
-If this RAT was not installed intentionally, we strongly recommend to uninstall it from a computer as soon as possible.
+Stolen bank account information can be used to make fraudulent transactions, whilst stolen email accounts can be used to proliferate malware by sending emails containing malicious attachments, also to send scam emails, and so on.
+Stolen accounts can also be used to extort money from other people (family members, friends, co-workers, acquaintances, etc.).
+In any case, logged keystrokes can be used to generate revenue and cause users of infected computers (or other people) financial loss.
+Furthermore, AsyncRAT can be used to place malicious programs onto USB drives and proliferate them on other computers.
+In summary, AsyncRAT is powerful enough to cause computer infections, financial loss, steal sensitive details (causing problems with privacy), unwanted downloads/installations, and so on.
+If this RAT was not installed intentionally, remove it from your computer immediately.

 |Name||Async remote access trojan|